curupayti/curupas/README.md

 # Curupas

-Mobile project with Flutter and Firebase
+Mobile project with Flutter and Firebase, this guide was created for Ubuntu Linux but can be useful for Windows and Mac.

 # Setup Firebase CLI reference and install local environment